YansonK/WhiteList/README.md

 #### known bugs
 1) if the very edge of a button is clicked it will play the click animation but not perform its function
    * (happens bc the button moves when clicked. the Click event listener listens when the user releases their mouse but when the button is pressed it drops down a bit.
 If the user is at the very top of the button then when the button moves and the click is released the user will not be 'clicking' the button when released)

+2) Extension will not work properly for tabs already opened upon instalation of the extension